BryanGonA/BryanGonA/README.md

 # 💫 About Me:
-I consider myself as a highly committed and passionate developer, I am always seeking out new opportunities to learn and grow professionally.
-I have a great ability to adapt and am always open to new ideas and approaches.
-I consider myself a highly organized and  esponsible individual, and I always strive to deliver high-quality results in everything I do.
-In addition, I have a strong ability to work as part of a team and collaborate with others to achieve common goals.
-In summary, I feel very motivated and enthusiastic about development and am always ready to give my best to achieve my goals and objectives.
+I consider myself a very committed and passionate developer, I am always looking for new opportunities to learn and grow professionally.
+I have a great ability to be adaptive, and I am always open to innovative ideas and approaches.
+Furthermore, I consider myself an organized and responsible person, and I always strive to deliver high quality results in everything I do.
+In addition, I have a great ability to work in a team and collaborate with others to achieve common goals.
+In short, I am highly motivated and enthusiastic about developing, and I am always willing to give my best to achieve my goals and objectives.

 ## 🌐 Socials: